 Translating innovative research to address a market need can be an intricate exercise with many potential pitfalls.
 Additionally, organizations require a dynamic strategy aligning the activities of commercial and medical affairs, driven by clinical outcomes and supported by real-world evidence (RWE).

-From needs assessments to evidence generation to effective health plan and provider communication strategies, Baker Tilly’s team of market access specialists help life sciences, medical device and pharmaceutical companies achieve commercial success.
-Our specialized professionals understand the intricacies of navigating the complex demands of physicians, hospital systems and health plans to ensure patients’ fair and equitable access to novel therapies.
+From needs assessments to evidence generation, from preparing to obtain 510k clearance to leveraging a product’s recent approved 510k status, and from dossier compilation to effective health plan and provider communication strategies, Baker Tilly’s team of market access specialists help life sciences, medical device and pharmaceutical companies achieve commercial success.
+Our specialized and data-driven professionals understand the intricacies of navigating the complex demands of physicians, hospital systems and health plans to ensure patients’ fair and equitable access to novel therapies.
 These solutions take into account product pricing, reimbursement, life cycle management and RWE in developing global commercialization plans as well as enabling medical affairs platforms.

 Our market access strategy and support services assist companies in balancing pricing, reimbursement and market demand decisions.
 Thoughtful program design and execution enables our clients to sustain market penetration throughout the product life cycle.
 Our approach includes:

 Baker Tilly’s focus on being a Value Architect™ means our market access solutions and strategies are derived from evidence-driven insights and align with global priorities that maximize client value.
-We offer a comprehensive set of solutions to help clients achieve their market access goals, including:
+Whether you’re looking to capitalize on your product’s recent 510k status, or if your organization is needing more robust market access assistance, Baker Tilly is here to help.
+We offer a comprehensive set of solutions to help clients achieve their unique market access goals, including:

 Baker Tilly’s diverse and unique set of solutions seek to address all facets of life sciences, medical device and pharmaceutical companies’ market access requirements.
 Out team of Value Architects™ support our clients’ market access needs with: